jordanbredehoeft/personalPortfolio/README.md

 I have not had a chance to complete all the elements of my personal site, but it still includes a majority of the functionality.
 I still have to incporporate my wordpress blog, and setup queries to run in my Latest Blog Posts section.
 Additionally, I still have to photoshop some background images to throw in a slider at the very top of the page.

+This is a link to my functioning pages site: http://jordanbredehoeft.github.io/personalPortfolio/